 - A conviction for a Class B Misdemeanor can net up to 6 months (180 days) Harris County Jail time and a fine of up to $2,000.00.

-- Class A Misdemeanor charges aren’t the norm for DWLI offenses, however, if a person is a habitual offender it may push the Dist.
-Atty.’s to pursue an enhancement of criminal charges.
+- Class A Misdemeanor charges aren’t the norm for DWLI offenses, however, if a person is a habitual offender it may encourage the Harris County District Attorney’s Office to pursue criminal charge enhancement.

 Other Penalties for DWLI